golang/go/CONTRIBUTING.md

 Go is an open source project.

-It is the work of hundreds of contributors.
+It is the work of thousands of contributors.
 We appreciate your help!

 ## Before filing an issue